 Description

-For example, a game company experiences a consistent increase in business workloads from 18:00:00 to 23:00:00 nightly, requiring the addition of servers during this period.
-However, only a fixed number of servers are required to maintain regular operations during other periods.
+For example, a game company observes a consistent increase in business workloads from 18:00:00 to 23:00:00 nightly, requiring additional servers during this period.
+Outside of this period, only a fixed number of servers are needed to support regular operations.

 Solution